 - 6.1 Student malpractice in assessment tasks and examinations is a serious offence.
-Malpractice consists of the following, but not limited to: - i) Plagiarism & aiding plagiarism iv) Distributing or sharing the content of examinations and inclass tasks during exclusion period ii) Frivolous attempt ii) Offensive content
+Malpractice consists of the following, but not limited to: - i) Plagiarism & aiding plagiarism iv) Distributing or sharing the content of examinations and inclass tasks during exclusion period

-6.2 Completion of assessment tasks must comply with the NESA policy: All My Own Work.
-Year 11 and 12 students who commit malpractice will be placed on the NESA Malpractice Register.

-Plagiarism is considered malpractice.
+- ii) Frivolous attempt - iii) Offensive content - 6.2 Completion of assessment tasks must comply with the NESA policy: All My Own Work.
+Year 11 and 12 students who commit malpractice will be placed on the NESA Malpractice Register. - Plagiarism is considered malpractice.
 Plagiarism is the use of others work without acknowledgement.
-Some guidelines to consider are:

-- Copying someone else's entire work and submitting it as your own is plagiarism. - Copying passages of someone else's work and submitting it as your own is plagiarism. - Copying someone else's work and substituting some words or sentences is plagiarism. - The copying of paragraphs or sentences from someone else's work is permitted, as long as it is appropriately footnoted or quoted. - The copying of someone else's ideas, including paraphrasing, is allowed, as long as it is acknowledged.
+Some guidelines to consider are: - Students submitting answers that are generated using artificial intelligence platforms, and presenting this as their own work constitutes malpractice.
+Our school uses Turn It In, and this program detects plagiarism and has a function to capture information generated using artificial intelligence platforms.
+In the event that plagiarism is detected a student may/ Year 11 and 12 students WILL receive a mark of zero." - Copying someone else's entire work and submitting it as your own is plagiarism. - Copying passages of someone else's work and submitting it as your own is plagiarism. - Copying someone else's work and substituting some words or sentences is plagiarism. - The copying of paragraphs or sentences from someone else's work is permitted, as long as it is appropriately footnoted or quoted. - The copying of someone else's ideas, including paraphrasing, is allowed, as long as it is acknowledged.